tmhglnd/wave-terrain-synthesis/README.md

 ## About

-A package of abstractions for polar, cartesian wavetable lookup and gl.bfg wavetable generation
+A package of abstractions for polar & cartesian wavetable lookup from a jit.matrix and wavetable generator with jit.gl.bfg

 ![preview](media/social.png)